Core Capabilities of Data-Driven Organizations

 This workstream is focused on deployment, monitoring, and maintenance, which are typically IT-led efforts that rely heavily on understanding the broader business strategy and requirements.

-- Deployment — Both Tableau Server (on-premises or public cloud) and Tableau Online (fully-hosted SaaS) leverage your existing technology investments and integrate into your IT infrastructure to provide a self-service, modern analytics platform for your users.
+- Deployment — Both Tableau Server (on-premises or public cloud) and Tableau Cloud (fully-hosted SaaS) leverage your existing technology investments and integrate into your IT infrastructure to provide a self-service, modern analytics platform for your users.
 For Tableau Server, your systems administrator along with the Tableau Server Administrator will install and configure.
-For Tableau Online, you will work with select IT roles to integrate.
+For Tableau Cloud, you will work with select IT roles to integrate.
 A desktop administrator will deploy client applications to licensed users of Tableau Desktop and Tableau Prep Builder.
-For Tableau CRM, deployment is typically led by the Salesforce Administrator.
+For CRM Analytics, deployment is typically led by the Salesforce Administrator.
 For mobile use cases, Tableau Mobile can be published to your organization’s mobile device management solution.
 Tableau Deployment walks through the entire installation & configuration process and provides best practices along the way.

 - Maintenance — Regular maintenance activities will keep your Tableau deployment running in top condition.
 For Tableau Server, you will operationalize change management processes to support the increased use of analytics, including performance tuning, load testing, capacity planning, and server upgrades.
 Monitoring data will be the driver behind many maintenance decisions.
-For both Tableau Server and Tableau Online, you will plan client and mobile software upgrades.
-For Tableau CRM, upgrades are performing automatically in alignment with the Salesforce release schedule.
+For both Tableau Server and Tableau Cloud, you will plan client and mobile software upgrades.
+For CRM Analytics, upgrades are performing automatically in alignment with the Salesforce release schedule.
 Tableau Maintenance outlines activities and tools to keep your deployment in optimal condition.